SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-notice-board.md

 ## Trouble in Maarlith: (multi session adventure, requires commitment)
 A few letters arrived from the nearby fishing village of Maarlith, the officials of saltmarsh are worried about the hidden messages within.
-Here's an exact copy of the letter received:
+Here's an exact copy of one of the letters received:

 ***